Weekend Sprint

 THE ACADEMY OUTPUT

 Your Deliverable: The Foundational ICSR Narrative Package Receive a raw adverse event source document.
 Assess and classify the event.
 Process the ICSR from intake through closure.
 Code it in MedDRA.
 Write a complete, regulatory-standard case narrative.
-Submit with full quality check documentation and coding accuracy rationale. > By the end of this program, you will have completed a real-world artifact that demonstrates your competency to potential employers — not a quiz score, not a participation certificate.
-Proof of execution.
+Submit with full quality check documentation and coding accuracy rationale.

 Course Overview